ITKTools/ITKTools/README.md

 Testing
 -------
 First, set the CMake option ITKTOOLS_BUILD_TESTING=ON while building ITKTools.
-Then, from your build directory, run 'ctest'.
+Then, on Linux, from your build directory, run 'ctest'.
 This will execute the entire suite of tests.
+On Windows, type "ctest -C Release", or "ctest -C Debug".

 CDash
 -----